I’ve been teaching for 12 years and I can categorically say that your course has made me a better teacher! – Rachel, History teacher.

 The course is self-directed and designed for you to access online at your own pace.
 We recommend that you set aside an absolute minimum of 2 hours per week to complete the course.

 This course is for any persons aged 21+

 You will be transferred to Learnworlds to complete your purchase.
 By signing up to the course you will be committing to these terms and conditions – which you can read here.

-If you any course related queries, please contact email@example.com
+If you have any course related queries, please contact firstname.lastname@example.org

 More about your host

 Described as a force to be reckoned with, Activist and TED speaker Nova Reid is an advocate for race equity.

 Nova approaches her work from a unique position and uses her professional background in mental wellbeing, NLP (a form of applied psychology) and understanding of human behaviour to encourage meaningful change from the inside out.
 She has and eclectic client portfolio and has worked with progressive organisations and clients, including Change.org, and Bloody Good Period, healthcare, five star hotels, educational psychologists, parents and creatives.

 In 2020 Nova was awarded the Social Impact Award, from Precious Awards for her work in racial justice and in 2019 was selected Top 100 Influential women in the Black Magic Network as part of International Women’s Day